 There are three components for the implementation of the 3D model (Figure 4) including (1) 3D reconstruction of terrain and soil layers, (2) Assigning 3D soil properties for material points and (3) advanced numerical solvers for large deformation modeling.

-(1) The 3D layers of quick clays and bedrock are obtained from the geophysical report.
+(1) The 3D layers are obtained from a 3D soil model made by Multiconsult which has based the 3D soil model on geotechnical investigations.

 (2) Soil properties (e.g., undrained shear strength) are interpolated in the entire layer using CPTu data.